ministryofjustice/cla-end-to-end-tests/README.md

 The end to end tests use the Dockerfile for running the tests, and a standalone-chrome docker container done by selenium here [selenium-docker](https://github.com/SeleniumHQ/docker-selenium)

-The commands to get this running are:
+The commands to get this running locally are:

-`docker-compose up -d --build`
+`docker-compose -f docker-compose.yml -f docker-compose.local.yml up -d --build`

 `docker-compose up cla-end-to-end`